All Episodes

 She's in a tough spot.

-And the other two races also.
+And the other two races also, they're competitive.

-Um you've been a part of the Freedom Caucus.
+You've been a part of the Freedom Caucus.

-We made a promise on taxes, we made a promise on border security, and you get look, you know, for all the Democrats running on health care, they're just lying because the bill that you helped force through with Jordan and Meadows is the bill that actually protected pre-existing conditions.
+And look, you know, for all the Democrats running on health care, they're just lying because the bill that you helped force through with Jordan and Meadows is the bill that actually protected pre-existing conditions.

 And yet every Democrat in the country is lying about it.